 VH: It’s like exercise!
-If you decide one day you want to start running, you’re not going to immediately do five miles every day without burning out!
+If you decide one day you want to start running, you’re not going to immediately do two kilometres every day without burning out!
 You have to work your way up to it.
 I think we should be encouraging people to take those first steps and just be supportive.
 Start out by saying, “Hey, watch this documentary on Netflix.”

 AM: Or just lead by positive example.

 AM: That’s what helped me.
 I never had a single person tell me to go vegan; I was just passively observing their lifestyle full of so much color and bounty and that really appealed to me, because I was eating so mindlessly.
 I was living mindlessly in a lot of ways.
 I was eating crap and not paying attention to it.
 And I’m still working on this, and I still eat processed food and I’m trying to be more conscious.
 I just think of some vegans who single out people and criticize their diet and their lifestyle.

 And I’m just thinking, we are on the same team and yet they would still decimate our diets, probably.
 No, we’re on the same team!

 VH: Right—is it really fair to criticize people for the steps they’re taking?
 We’re all fighting for the same thing.
 Technically, I’m not even supposed to call myself “vegan,” because while I eat a vegan diet, my lifestyle isn’t completely vegan.
 I own leather even though I’m trying not to purchase that stuff anymore.
 It’s hard!
 That’s the other thing people need to understand, why it shouldn’t be such an all-or-nothing thing.
 It’s not just the diet—you’re overhauling your entire lifestyle if you’re really committing to it.

 It’s a lot.
 Beauty products were a much easier transition for me, and that came almost immediately after.